joematthews/extreme-angular/README.md

 Uses [Lint-staged](https://www.npmjs.com/package/lint-staged) to run prettier, eslint, stylelint, and [tsc-files](https://www.npmjs.com/package/tsc-files) against all staged files before committing to git.

 Runs `npm run test:ci` before each push.

+### Notes directory

+Files in the `./notes` directory are ignored by git but are searchable within VSCode.

+This may be useful for keeping personal markdown files for notes or reference including:

+- Notes about clients
+- Todo lists
+- Code snippets & notebooks (iTypescript, tslab, etc)

 ## Updating